Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Including KPIs is important so that the map can be evaluated by each customer touch point and adjusted when necessary.

-A customer journey map isn’t a document that is set in stone.
-It should be updated when new information is learned about customer behavior, customer needs, and customer satisfaction.
-It should also be evaluated and adjusted if overall sales and marketing goals are not being met.
+Also, note that a customer journey map isn’t a document that is set in stone.
+It should be updated when new information is learned about:

 Because the world is always evolving, so is the entire customer journey.